 - Carefully plug/unplug the charger and any other removable device from the computer.
 The chords and ports over time will become loose and potentially need to be fixed or replaced.

 - Use the laptop on a clean, solid surface.
 Consistently using the laptop on carpet or bedding can cause the laptop fans to take in extra dust.
 Overtime this can cause blockages and lead to overheating.

 - Remember where your computer is at all times.
 Don’t drop/toss bags that have laptops in them.
 Don’t accidentally knock the laptop off the side of a desk or table.
 Computers can break very easily and can disappear very easily as well.
 Remember, you are responsible for what happens to your computer!

 Laptop Troubleshooting FAQ's

-- Test the Power Chord – If your chord is plugged in (an outlet that definitely works – check to make sure your outlet isn’t triggered by a switch to turn on/off) and you still cannot turn the computer on, the issue most likely is the power chord or the power charging port on your computer.
+- Test the Power Cord – If your cord is plugged in (an outlet that definitely works – check to make sure your outlet isn’t triggered by a switch to turn on/off) and you still cannot turn the computer on, the issue most likely is the power cord or the power charging port on your computer.